hubverse-org/hubVis/README.md

-The goal of hubVis is to provide plotting methods for hub model outputs, followinf the hubverse format.
-The hubverse isa collection of open-source software and data tools, developed by the Consortium of Infectious Disease Modeling Hubs.
+The goal of hubVis is to provide plotting methods for hub model outputs, following the hubverse format.
+The hubverse is a collection of open-source software and data tools, developed by the Consortium of Infectious Disease Modeling Hubs.
 For more information, please consult the [hubDocs](https://hubdocs.readthedocs.io/en/latest/) website